Microplastics in clothing: how can you play your part?

 Medior Scientist Integrator

-Is this issue important to your organisation?
-Or are you curious as to how this measurement method can help make your production process more sustainable?
-We’re keen to help you come up with solutions.
+Is this an important theme for your organisation?
+Or are you curious how this measurement method could help you further improve the sustainability of your production process?
+We would be happy to think along with you.

 Get inspired